kcheng0222/hunt_the_wumpus/README.md

 To do:

+- [ ] Possible bug: Player can't smell wumpus on other side of board.
+Proceeds to wrap to other side, dies.

 - [X] Implement `nextTo()`  throughout program
 - [X] Make a method that makes wumpus and player wrap
     - [X] Implement `wrap()`